Johnny Abarrientos: Pop Cola Panthers (2001)

-Coca-Cola Tigers
+Coca-Cola Tigers (2002–2006)

+After the year, Pop Cola was bought by the San Miguel Corporation and was renamed as the Coca-Cola Tigers.
 Prior to joining the Tigers in 2002, Abarrientos was part of the RP Training Pool for the Busan Asian Games but was later cut.
-He returned later to lead Coca-Cola to a third-place finish in the Governor's Cup.
-In the All-Filipino, Abarrientos led his team to the finals against Alaska.
-After he scored 20 points in the first half of Game 1, Abarrientos left the game with an injury and was sidelined for the rest of the series.
+He later returned to lead Coca-Cola to a third-place finish in the Governor's Cup.
+In the All-Filipino, he led his team to the finals against Alaska.
+After he scored 20 points in the first half of Game 1, he left the game with a double facial fracture and was sidelined for the rest of the series.
 The Tigers went on to win the crown 3–1 over his former team.
+He then went underwent successful surgery, but required months of therapy and almost made him consider retiring.

 In 2003, Abarrientos and his team led the Tigers to the 2003 Reinforced Conference title.
-By the 2004–2005 season, injuries and decline have hampered Abarrientos and saw his minutes diminished.
-In the 2005–2006 season, Abarrientos shared point guard duties with fellow FEU alumni, rookie Dennis Miranda and Dale Singson.
+By the 2004–05 season, injuries and decline had hampered Abarrientos and he saw his minutes diminished.
+In the 2005–06 season, Abarrientos shared point guard duties with fellow FEU alumni Dennis Miranda, a rookie, and Dale Singson.